Emergency Ambulance Service (“EAS”) has been a respected leader in the delivery of Mobile Healthcare in the Southland for more than 45 years.

 In order to meet the needs of so many different types of critical patients, much is taken into consideration in the staffing of the CCT Unit.
 There is a careful selection and hiring process, in which individuals with a varied critical care and/or emergency room nursing backgrounds are sought.
 The Nurses and RT’s, and the EMTs they work with are selected based on experience, adaptability, and critical thinking ability as well as overall professional competence in caring for critical patients.
-All nursing and respiratory staff members meet the requirements of the Los Angeles County EMS Agency.
+All nursing and respiratory staff members meet the requirements of the local EMS Agency.
 Ongoing training is mandatory for all teams, ensuring confidence in the latest treatment modalities.
 The patient care on our CCT Unit is physician directed, and no different than the care provided in any hospital ICU.

 If you are in need of SCT transport, please feel free to turn to EAS.

-Emergency Ambulance Service provides on-site ambulance and skilled care at a variety of concerts, races, festivals, and sporting events.
+Emergency Ambulance Service (EAS) provides on-site ambulance and skilled care at a variety of concerts, races, festivals, and sporting events.
 From a single ambulance at the ready to a fully staffed medical tent, we can provide you with medical services on site.